 In addition, students who are members of the First Robotics team at their high school are also eligible to apply.
 The First Robotics coordinator should assist the student in identifying a hosting mentor at ORNL.

-Are you a graduating senior looking to jump-start your scientific and technical career with spring or summer experience?
-The HERE program is open to U.S. Citizens or Legal Permanent Residents (LPR) who will be at least 18 years of age by January 1 if applying for spring as a high school graduate or 18 years of age by June 1 if applying for the summer appointment period and you must be 18 by the start of the appointment.
-You must also have a minimum GPA of 2.5/4.0.
-Entering freshmen must graduate from a U.S. accredited high school in the 12 months preceding the appointment and be accepted at a U.S. accredited college or university for the term following the appointment.
-Applications will open each year in October and will close on July 1.
+Are you a graduating or just-graduated high school senior looking to get started on your scientific and/or technical educational/career path with spring or summer hands-on learning experience?
+The HERE program is open to U.S. Citizens or Legal Permanent Residents (LPR) who will be at least 18 years of age by January 1 if applying for spring as a December high school graduate or 18 years of age by June 1 if graduating in May/June and applying for the summer appointment period and you must be 18 by the start of the appointment.
+You must also have a minimum GPA of 3.0/4.0.
+Entering freshmen must graduate from a U.S. accredited high school preceding the appointment and be accepted at a U.S. accredited college or university for the term following the appointment.
+Applications will open each year in October and will close on June 1.

 K-12 Research Program Contact Information